About

 The project focuses on the development of two major domains:

-1) Semantic Web technologies (SWT), with the aim to allow researchers in the humanities to express their data in an enriched format adhering to the FAIR principles.
 Thanks to the collaboration with many different edition projects, NIE-INE was able to define some best practices and develop different methodologies, notably the Two-Step Formalization.
 With this methodology original data (in XML, SQL or other formats) are converted to a different i.e. machine-interpretable format through the end-to-end implementation of the W3C’s Semantic Web (SW) standards, and by making the semantics of the data explicit.

 2) inseri, a web environment/framework for the online publishing and editing of scholarly editions, and more generally results produced by projects in the humanities.
 Inseri provides the projects with the necessary apps and visualizations, and ensures long-term storage of the data, partially by transferring those to another framework, the Data and Service Center for the humanities (DaSCH).